aukilabs/posemesh/docs/01-business-logic.md

 ## Background & Motivation

-Posemesh began as a closed Web‑2 solution addressing real‑world alignment problems for enterprise AR.
-The technology proved itself in production, yet still depends on Aukilabs’ centralized infrastructure.
+Posemesh got started as a closed-source web2 network using AR technology to solve real‑world problems.
+The technology proved itself in production, yet still depends on Auki's centralized infrastructure.
+For more background, see the [Current Architecture](02-current-architecture.md) document.

-We are now migrating Posemesh into an open, Web‑3 protocol so that the ecosystem can grow in public.
+We are now transitioning Posemesh to be an open-sourced web3 protocol so that the ecosystem can grow in public.
 This document isolates the business logic of Posemesh.

 It is not an architectural or SDK specification; instead it describes the actors, components, and state‑changes that drive the protocol.